Akademiaapp/aula-api/README.md

 # Aula API
 A rather simple API for interaction with the Danish school platform [Aula](https://aulainfo.dk/).
 When starting the API it opens endpoints for interacting with Aula's functionalities.
+> [!NOTE]
+> This API is in a very early stage of development.
+Expect frequent changes and limited functionality.
 ## Technologies Used
 - Python: Selected Python for backend development due to its simplicity, readability, and extensive library ecosystem.
 - FastAPI: FastAPI makes it possible to develop rubust APIs, with rapid iteration and minimal code.